|

 Gmail App on iOS

-As Gmail preps to fight spammers with renewed energy, it’s making the list-unsubscribe header mandatory for senders, from 2024 onwards.
-It’s part of their campaign to focus on sender reputation a lot more to fight the spam menace — if you email more than 5,000 Gmail users in a day, the company wants you to implement security protocols and make it easier for consumers to opt out.
+It’s part of Google’s campaign to focus on sender reputation a lot more to fight the spam menace.
+If you email more than 5,000 Gmail users in a day, the company wants you to implement email authentication.
+It also wants you to make it easier for consumers to opt out of your mailing lists by adding a one-click unsubscribe header.

 Google insists that senders implement this feature ASAP; they want subscribers to be able to unsubscribe with a single click in the near future.